dberniell/Wayne_lifts/README.md

 # Wayne lifts

-A project with using Symfony 5 as framework and running with php7 and MySQL 8.
+A project with using Symfony 5 as framework MVC and running with php7 and MySQL 8.

 ## Specs

 <a href="https://dberniell.github.io/firestorm-operation/" target="blank">Specs</a>